sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 ## Pseudocode :

+	BEGIN
-	Declare a function with the name of Palindrome (string) if(!string AND typeof string !== 'string')
+	Declare a function with the name of Palindrome (string) if(!string AND string.length < 2 AND typeof string !== 'string') return "Not valid"
+		if(!string AND typeof string !== 'string')
     		RETURN "Not valid"
 		PerfectString = string.toLowerCase().replace(/[^A-Za-z0-9]/g, '');